 Muster had lifted the trophy in Rome in 1990, beating Andrei Chesnokov in the final (6-1, 6-3, 6-1), while Bruguera’s best performance at Foro Italico was a semi-final loss to Alberto Mancini (6-3, 6-1) in 1991.

 The 1995 Italian Open final was a meeting between the two most iconic clay-court players of the time.
 Bruguera was the two-time Roland-Garros champion, while Muster was riding a 27-match winning streak on red dirt.
 The Austrian had already claimed four titles in Mexico, Estoril, Monte-Carlo and Barcelona.
-The two players had reputations for playing a patient and defensive brand of tennis, and the crowd as well as the journalists expected a physical baseline encounter.
+The two players had reputations for playing a patient and defensive brand of tennis, and the crowd as well as the journalists expected a physical war of attrition.

-They were not disappointed.
+And they were not disappointed.
 From the very start, Muster and Bruguera engaged in long, grinding rallies.
 Both players were playing with a great deal of margin, trying to push their opponent back behind the baseline to create angles for short cross-court shots.
-With both the Austrian and the Spaniard standing far behind their baseline, drophots were used with regularity.
+With both the Austrian and the Spaniard standing far behind their baseline, drop shots were used frequently.
 In the first set, Bruguera prevailed 6-3.
-The second set went into a tie-break which could have given him a two-set lead.
-Unfortunately for him, Muster claimed it and evened the score at one set apiece.
+The second set went into a tiebreak which could have given him a two-sets-to-love lead.
+Unfortunately for the Spaniard, Muster claimed it and evened the score at one set apiece.

 The two players would be very close to facing each other three weeks later in the Roland-Garros final but Bruguera would fall in the semi-final against 1989 champion Michael Chang (6-4, 7-6, 7-6).
 Muster arrived in Paris as the main favourite for the title, and he did not disappoint.
 He would brush aside the pressure and go on to win his first and only Grand Slam tournament, defeating Michael Chang in the final (7-5, 6-2, 6-4).

-Bruguera would never win a tournament again.
-After a severe ankle injury ruined his 1996 season, he would return as a dangerous player in 1997, reaching a third final in Roland-Garros, this time to be edged by Brazilian Gustavo Kuerten in straight sets (6-3, 6-4, 6-2).
+Bruguera would never win another tournament.
+After a severe ankle injury ruined his 1996 season, he would return as a dangerous player in 1997, reaching a third final at Roland-Garros, this time to be edged by Brazilian Gustavo Kuerten in straight sets (6-3, 6-4, 6-2).
 His 1998 season would be catastrophic, and he would struggle with injuries until he eventually retired at the end of 2001.